lfaga/st-meta-view/README.md

 ### Architectural Highlights

-This project is a testament to first-principles engineering.
-Two components are of particular technical interest:

-1.  **Recursive, Programmatic UI Generation:** Instead of using a standard `TreeView` control, the entire hierarchical display is built dynamically in code.
-The `PopulateTree` function recursively nests `Grid` controls to construct the UI.
-This low-level approach provided granular control over the layout and enabled the implementation of highly specific, context-aware user interactions (like the different click behaviors for keys, values, and headers).
+This project, while small, is a case study in pragmatic, first-principles engineering to solve real-world data challenges.

-2.  **Custom Binary Parser & Deserializer:** The core of the application is its ability to read the `.safetensors` format natively.
-This was achieved by writing a custom parser that reads the 8-byte header to determine the metadata length, extracts the raw UTF-8 payload, and then runs a series of sanitization routines to correct malformed JSON before deserializing it into a structured object model for display.
++ **Custom Binary Parser:** Lacking a C# library for the .safetensors format, the application's core is a custom parser written from scratch.
+It reads the 8-byte file header to determine the metadata length and then extracts the raw UTF-8 JSON payload for processing.

++ **Recursive JSON Expansion Engine:** The metadata in .safetensors files is often a complex, multi-level structure where nested JSON objects and arrays are themselves encoded as strings.
+To handle this, a custom, recursive parsing engine was developed.
+It uses System.Text.Json's JsonDocument model to:

+    - Parse the initial JSON payload into a JsonElement tree.

+    - Intelligently walk the tree, identifying JsonElements of type String that are themselves valid JSON documents.

+    - Recursively parse these nested documents, correctly handling both objects and arrays found within strings.

+    - The final result is a clean, fully-hydrated, and native Dictionary<string, object> that represents the complete, deeply-nested structure of the metadata.

++ **Programmatic UI Generation:** To achieve the specific, multi-column hierarchical layout required, the entire data grid is built dynamically in C# code-behind.
+A recursive PopulateTree function programmatically creates and nests Grid controls, providing the granular, low-level control necessary to implement the context-aware sorting and click-to-copy interactions.

 ---

 ### Technology Stack & Project Status

-*   **Framework:** C# with Windows Presentation Foundation (WPF) on the .NET 4.0 Framework.
+*   **Framework:** C# with Windows Presentation Foundation (WPF) on .NET 8.0.
-*   **Development Environment:** Visual Studio 2010.
+*   **Development Environment:** Visual Studio 2022.
 *   **Status:** This is a functional and polished personal project.

-**A Note on the Technology:** This project was developed on an older machine, and as such, it uses an older version of the .NET Framework.
-The value of this project lies in its architectural patterns—a recursive UI generator, a custom binary parser, and a thoughtful user experience—which are timeless and independent of the framework version.